wmiller0906/PharmacyOpsSim-public/README.md

 This project is developed by a pharmacy technician and computer engineering student to demonstrate how industry experience can inform software design.

-> **Note:** Current version is a standalone simulation and does **not** connect to live insurance providers, prescriber systems, or pharmacy management platforms.
+> **Note:** Current version is a WIP and does **not** connect to live insurance providers, prescriber systems, or pharmacy management platforms.
 Future versions aim to expand in scope and capability.

 ## Goals